cjimti/mk/_posts/2018-05-18-kubernetes-custom-dns.md

 mast: cardindex
 ---

-Customize the [Upstream Nameservers] [Pods] use to lookup external hostnames on your bare metal [Production Hobby Cluster] (or any Kubernetes cluster.)
+Customize the [Upstream Nameservers] used by [kube-dns] for [Pods] to lookup external hostnames on a Kubernetes cluster.
+I found that adding custom [Upstream Nameservers] to my [kube-dns] solved many issues encountered in in the past with external hostname resolution on individual [Pods].

-I found that adding custom [Upstream Nameservers] to my [kube-dns] solved many issues I have run into in the past with external hostname resolution on individual [Pods].
+If you want to experiment on a production-like cluster, I suggest reading my article "[Production Hobby Cluster]" for a guide on setting up a fun, cheap-yet-robust experimental cluster.

 The following configuration sets the [Upstream Nameservers] to use Google's [DNS servers] 8.8.8.8 and 8.8.4.4.